Pre-Litter Box Training

 First and foremost, set yourself up for success by getting the right supplies.
 Gather the basics prior to bringing home your new kitty.
 Decide on the style of cat litter box to use.
 Cats prefer an open tray style litter box but you can adjust the style to your cat’s needs.
 Stock up on cat litter; (it’s amazing how much you go through) and invest in a durable litter scoop (You’ll be thankful that you did!).

 There are many types of cat litter to choose from.
 Select the one that fits best for you and your kitty.
 Cats generally prefer a sandy substrate without a lot of fragrance.
 For your sanity, find one that clumps well and is easy to scoop.
-However, some cat parents prefer entirely natural or biodegradable options.
-Using cat litter made from cedar or other woods, walnut shells, recycled paper, wheat or corn, can even reduce the amount of dust and debris your cat tracks around the house.
+However, there are some other more sustainable options of cat litter made from cedar or other woods, walnut shells, recycled paper, wheat or corn.
+These can even reduce the amount of dust and debris your cat tracks around the house.

-It’s important to note that when kittens are very small, it is advised to not use a clumping litter in the beginning.
-The concern is that the kitty may ingest some particles and the litter may clump inside the kitten’s body, causing gastrointestinal blockage.
+*It’s important to note that when kittens are very small, it is advised to not use a clumping litter in the beginning.
+The concern is the kitty may ingest some particles accidentally and the litter may clump inside the kitten’s body, causing gastrointestinal blockage.
 It’s best to avoid clumping litters until your kitty gets the hang of the litter box thing.

 In general, training your cat to use the litter box is quite easy.
 Instinct will usually take over and luckily cats are intrinsically clean animals that prefer to bury their waste.
 First thing is to make sure your cat knows where to find the litter box.
 When you first bring home your new cat it is an overwhelming experience.
 Confining your kitty to a small, quiet area with clean water, fresh food, and a clean litter box is important.
 This allows your cat to acclimate to their new surroundings at that their own pace.